dfdx/Boltzmann.jl/README.md

 [![Build Status](https://travis-ci.org/dfdx/Boltzmann.jl.svg)](https://travis-ci.org/dfdx/Boltzmann.jl)

+This package provides implementation of restricted Boltzmann machines and deep belief networks in Julia.
+Its API is designed to resemble SciPy and at the same time conform with latest Julia statistical and machine learning packages.

+Installation

 This package provides implementation of 2 most commonly used types of Restricted Bolzmann Machines, namely:

 - **BernoulliRBM**: RBM with binary visible and hidden units